If you’re a law student or recent graduate struggling to write your résumé, then you’ve come to the right place.

 You could hire a professional résumé writer to write your résumé from scratch.
 It’s a process that can be long and expensive — and very few résumé writers know anything about law or legal jobs.

 Shauna C. Bryce, Esq. is a leading expert in career development, career transition, and career portfolios for lawyers, with 20 years in law and legal careers.
 She graduated with honors from The Johns Hopkins University before attending Harvard Law School.
 She practiced in an international law firm based in Manhattan, a regional law firm, and a regulated business.
-A former hiring attorney, she’s the founder and principal of Bryce Legal Career Counsel.
+A former hiring attorney, she’s the founder and principal of Bryce Legal Career Counsel and has worked with attorneys and law students around the world.

 How It WOrks

-- Have an interactive work session via screensharing to give that résumé a massive professional makeover and cram as much résumé advice as we can during your call.
+- Have an interactive work session with an expert via screensharing to give that résumé a massive professional makeover and cram as much résumé advice as we can during your conference.

-- Use Shauna’s strategies and guidance to do your final proofreading and edits on your own.
+- Use expert strategies and guidance to do your final proofreading and edits on your own.